oracle-livelabs/security/data-safe/sqlfw/sqlfw.md

     ```
     The query should retrieve data.

-You may now proceed to the next lab.
+Congratulations!
+You finished the Get Started with Oracle Data Safe Fundamentals livelab.

 ## Acknowledgements